 Performance – Be sure you understand what you get in a “resource unit.”

-In on-premise data centers, it’s easy to measure what resources you are using: it’s this host, this memory and these CPUs.
+In on-premises data centers, it’s easy to measure what resources you are using: it’s this host, this memory and these CPUs.
 How do we know that?
 Because that’s the hardware that my data warehouse runs on.
 In the cloud, because the infrastructure has been optimized for shared use, vendors define “resource units” as a way of describing capacity in a simple way.
 But here’s the catch–not all resource units are equal, and each vendor defines their own unit of measure.
 You need to understand what you are getting in a resource unit in terms of speed, performance, scale, and resource size.
 In some cases, things like memory are bundled with compute; in other cases, they are measured separately.
 Read the fine print and know what you are getting.

 Efficiency and parallel processing